-You’ll typically need about B$2,351 a month as a single and around B$4,774 for a family of four to cover basic living costs in Brunei.
-Rent for a one‑bedroom in the city averages B$693, utilities run low (about B$38) and internet’s roughly B$60.
-Public transport is cheap, food and dining vary from B$3.86 lunches to B$27–77 dinners for two, and average take‑home pay sits near B$2,183—keep going to see detailed breakdowns and budgeting tips.
+You’ll typically need about B$2,351 a month as a single person, or around B$4,774 for a family of four, to cover basic living costs in Brunei.
+City rent for a one‑bedroom flat averages B$693, utilities run about B$38, and internet costs roughly B$60.
+Public transport is cheap, food ranges from B$3.86 lunches to B$27–77 dinners for two, and average take‑home pay sits near B$2,183.
+Read on for detailed breakdowns and budgeting tips.

 Monthly Living Expenses and Average Salaries in Brunei

-Although Brunei’s overall costs are lower than many neighboring countries, you’ll still need to budget carefully: a single person typically spends about B$2,351 per month while a family of four averages B$4,774.
+Although Brunei’s overall costs are lower than many neighboring countries, careful budgeting still matters.
+A single person typically spends about B$2,351 per month, while a family of four averages B$4,774.

 Housing and Utilities: Rent, Buying, and Bills

-When you’re budgeting for housing in Brunei, expect rent and purchase prices to stretch well beyond local salaries: city one-bed flats average about B$693 (cheaper options near B$456), yet listings for basic apartments commonly quote B$1,000–B$3,000 per month, and buying a house runs around B$500,000.
+When budgeting for housing in Brunei, expect rent and purchase prices to stretch beyond local salaries.
+City one-bedroom flats average about B$693, with cheaper options near B$456.
+In practice, listings for basic apartments commonly quote B$1,000–B$3,000 per month, and buying a house runs around B$500,000.

-You’ll find the rental market competitive, and expats often pay more than locals, so factor that into your search and contract negotiations.
+The rental market is competitive.
+Expats often pay more than locals, so factor that into your search and contract negotiations.

-Compare neighborhoods: central locations cost more but cut commute time; suburbs save rent but may add transport costs.
-If you plan to buy, recognize the sizable mortgage and down-payment burden relative to typical incomes.
+Compare neighborhoods carefully.
+Central locations cost more but cut commute time; suburbs save on rent but can add transport costs.
+If you plan to buy, budget for a sizable deposit and mortgage relative to typical local incomes.

-Central locations cost more but save commute time; suburbs lower rent but add transport and buying demands hefty mortgage down-payments.
+Central locations cost more but save commute time; suburbs lower rent but add transport, and buying demands a hefty mortgage down-payment.

-For utilities, monthly expenses are modest: expect about B$37.9 for basic bills per person and about B$60.1 for reliable 50 Mbps+ internet.
+For utilities, monthly expenses stay modest: expect about B$37.90 for basic bills per person and about B$60.10 for reliable 50 Mbps internet.

-Budget housing and utilities together conservatively—rent or mortgage will dominate, while utilities remain a predictable, smaller line item in your monthly cost breakdown.
+Budget housing and utilities together.
+Rent or mortgage will dominate your spending, while utilities remain a smaller, predictable line item.

 Food, Groceries, and Dining Out Costs

-If you shop smart, you’ll find food in Brunei is generally affordable compared with many neighboring countries: a fast-food combo runs about B$6 (roughly B$5.97 on average), a typical lunch costs B$3.86, and a mid-range dinner for two comes in near B$77 (some menus list around B$27.10 for simpler options).
-You can save by cooking: a 500g pack of boneless chicken breast is about B$7, a liter of whole milk B$3, a dozen eggs B$4.20, and 1 kg of apples B$4.
-Groceries at local markets and supermarkets stay reasonable, so weekly shopping for one person often undercuts daily dining out.
+Food in Brunei is generally affordable compared with many neighboring countries.
+A fast-food combo runs about B$6, a typical lunch costs B$3.86, and a mid-range dinner for two comes in near B$77 (simpler options list around B$27.10).
+Cooking at home saves money: a 500g pack of boneless chicken breast is about B$7, a liter of whole milk B$3, a dozen eggs B$4.20, and 1 kg of apples B$4.
+Weekly grocery shopping for one person usually costs less than eating out daily.

 Transport, Communication, and Entertainment Expenses

-While Brunei keeps daily travel and leisure affordable, you’ll find some costs vary by convenience and location: public transport monthly passes run about B$60, and single fares are roughly B$0.80, making local transport cheaper than in many countries.
+Brunei keeps daily travel and leisure affordable, though some costs depend on convenience and location.
+Public transport monthly passes run about B$60, and single fares are roughly B$0.80, making local transport cheaper than in most countries.

-Taxis start at B$4.50 with around B$2.60 per kilometer — pricier than many U.S. city starters but reasonable for short hops when you value door-to-door service.
+Taxis start at B$4.50 with around B$2.60 per kilometer.
+They cost more than public buses but are reasonable for short trips when you need door-to-door service.

-Communication is generally reliable and comparable to regional standards; mobile and home plans vary, so shop for the bundle that fits your usage.
+Communication plans vary, so shop for a mobile or home bundle that fits your usage habits.

-For entertainment, a cinema ticket for international releases is about B$5.30, far below the U.S. average, and a pub dinner for two averages B$32, showing dining out stays affordable.
+For entertainment, a cinema ticket for international releases is about B$5.30, well below most Western averages.
+A pub dinner for two averages B$32, so dining out stays affordable for occasional treats.

-If you want fitness options, expect gym memberships near business districts to be about B$60 per month, roughly in line with global urban centers.
+If fitness is a priority, gym memberships near business districts run about B$60 per month, in line with costs at other urban centers in the region.

 Tips for Budgeting and Moving to Brunei